-It is evident from the paper that many of the Trump’s conspiracy theories were targeting the minority groups living in America such as Muslims, Blacks, and immigrants.
+On the impacts of the conspiracy theories on America’s democracy, it is evident from the paper that many of Trump’s conspiracy theories were targeting the minority groups living in America such as Muslims, Blacks, and immigrants.
 Such arguments have created divisions and hatred among various racial groups which has Evans (2016) assert, is a threat to a nation’s democracy.
 In fact, now that Trump has started reforming immigration policies and taken a stern approach to immigrants, the divisions have become broader.
-It is also believed that many people from these groups who had the privileges to vote did not choose Trump because he has portrayed his dislike for them.
-Such theories have in one way, or another infringed the rights of these minority groups since they have created a bad image for them, making it difficult to get employment and assistance especially from Trump’s supporters.
+It is also believed that many people from these groups who had the privilege to vote did not choose Trump because he has portrayed his dislike for them.
+Such theories have in one way, or another infringed on the rights of these minority groups since they have created a bad image for them, making it difficult to get employment and assistance especially from Trump’s supporters.
 Moreover, in extreme cases, such theories can result in severe measures being taken which may violate their various rights (Sarlin, 2016).

 - Institutional Distrust and Political Polarization